 Even without the floor moving beneath them, the labs were old and in bad condition.
 There were problems with contaminants falling from the ceiling or blowing in through ill-fitting windows.
 The extensive repairs and upgrades, which left almost no part of the building untouched, saw research teams shunted back and forth between buildings.
 Their work was disrupted — according to a faculty member one team had to move seven times — and in some cases equipment was damaged.

-Windows, ducts, wiring, sprinklers, HVAC and steam lines were all replaced over the last few years.
+Windows, ducts, wiring, sprinklers, HVAC by the Air Conditioning Services In Sydney and steam lines were all replaced over the last few years.
 Crews dug around the building to patch and seal the basement, which involved cordoning off much of the area in front of the Buller building.
 This work is ongoing, and some areas are still blocked off.

 The fixed-up Buller building has a new confocal microscope suite, a protein X-ray crystallography lab, and a newly renovated teaching lab equipped for level two containment.
 This offers undergraduate students the opportunity to learn to handle microorganisms using much of the same safety equipment and protocols used in a major facility, like the National Microbiology Laboratory on Arlington Street.